Marshall Road Enrichment Programs

 PTA Website Account

 You will need a PTA website account to register for activities.
-Click here (and then on the yellow Registration box) to create your account or log in.
+Click here (and then on the Registration box) to create your account or log in.

 *Paid PTA Membership is not required to create a PTA website account.
 However, your PTA membership fee goes to support this program and so much more.